-Campers in grades 3-11 pick one Arts Major from the following: Classical/Contemporary Theatre, Creative Writing, Dance, Instrumental Music Ensemble*, Musical Theatre, Photography, Vocal Music Ensemble, and Visual Art.
+Campers in grades 3-11 pick one Arts Major from the following: Contemporary Theatre, Shakespeare, Creative Writing, Dance, Instrumental Music Ensemble*, Musical Theatre, Photography, Vocal Music Ensemble, and Visual Art.

 *All Instrumental Music campers must have at least one year of prior experience with an instrument.